WFRPTeX/WFRPTeX/README.md

 ## Description

-This package provides a new LaTeX class useful for creating fan-made WFRP content.
+This repository provides two new LaTeX classes for creating WFRP-style documents, along with a package giving some useful environments.
-It provides some useful environments and commands for formatting stat blocks, and sets fonts, page margins, etc. for easy reading.

 ## Copyright and license